openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

    *overloading*.
 All such functions are accessible (see :ref:`Accessible`).

--  A function (functions) of the current module and an imported function (functions) have the same name and overload-equivalent signature.
+-  A function (functions) of the current module and an imported function (functions) have the same name and overload-equivalent signature (see :ref:`Overload-Equivalent Signatures`).
 This situation is a :index:`compile-time error` as declarations are duplicated.
 Qualified import or alias in import can be used to access the imported entity.

 .. index::
    import